convexengineering/gpkit/README.md

 ### What can a geometric program do?

-A geometric program (GP) can solve any optimization problem where [posynomials](http://en.wikipedia.org/wiki/Posynomial) form both the cost function (what you're trying to minimize or maximize, e.g. airplane fuel consumption) and the constraints (equations that have to be true, e.g. that the plane can take off).
+A geometric program (GP) can solve any optimization problem where [posynomials](http://en.wikipedia.org/wiki/Posynomial) form both the cost function (what you're trying to minimize or maximize, e.g. airplane fuel consumption) and the constraints (relationships that have to be true, e.g. that the plane can take off).

 ### Why are geometric programs useful?

 It turns out that [they have some nice mathematical properties](http://stanford.edu/~boyd/papers/pdf/gp_tutorial.pdf):
   - it's easy to check if something is a posynomial
   - they're quick to solve, which is good for large problems and trade-off analysis
-  - solving a GP gives you an auomatic sensitivity analysis (via its dual)
+  - solving a GP gives you an automatic sensitivity analysis (via its dual)
-  - infeasible GP can be examined to figure out how infeasible they are and which constraints are causing the most trouble
+  - an infeasible GP can be examined to figure out how infeasible it is and which constraints are causing the most trouble

 Geometric programs might also have nice social properties:
   - it's clear when you can't turn an equation into a posynomial;